shahkv95/Optimise.me/README.md

         Please see an example of how factorial of a number have been created

- # How PR will be accepted ?
+ # How PR will be accepted?

         First raise an issue or tell in which issue you wish to work on.
         After the issue is assigned to you, start working on it.